Lori Copeland

 Lori Copeland (born June 12, 1941) is an American author of over 95 novels.
 She initially wrote romance novels until she began writing Christian fiction.

 Career

 Lori Copeland's first book was published in 1982.
 She wrote romance novels until 1995, when she began writing Christian fiction.
 She has co-authored Christian romance novels with Virginia Smith and Angela Elwell Hunt.

 Recognition received by Copeland includes the Romantic Times Reviewer's Choice Award, The Holt Medallion, and Waldenbooks' Best Seller award.

 Copeland is a member of the Missouri Writers Hall of Fame.

 Personal life

 Copeland and her husband, Lance, have been married more than 40 years.
 They live in Springfield, Missouri.
 They have three grown sons.
-Copeland and her husband are active supporters of missionary work in Mali, West Africa.
+Copeland and her husband are active supporters of her son's missionary work in Mali, West Africa.